dewicz/scratch-game/README.md

 | config         | config file which is described top of the document |
 | betting amount | betting amount                                     |

-### Note
-Some of the values in the original instruction were in consistent.
-This README has been adjusted to use correct values in examples it describes.